abmist/s1ci/README.md

 ## For a future stage
 In future stages, the following imporvements could be added:
 * A page for buying tickets.
+* A loading bar.
 * Links to speakers' and partners’ detailed information.
+* More @media rules for more devices/sreen sizes/orientations.
 * This project doesn’t use Angular Material, Material Design Lite, Angular UI, etc. because its purpose was creating an Angular.js SPA from scratch.
-But they would be truly useful tools for a next stage.
+But they would be truly useful tools.

 ## Instructions to clone this project and run it locally